Duncanma/Blog/content/Blog/homegrown-analytics.md

 - Post Title
 - Canonical (/blog/foo)
 - Actual URL (https://www.duncanmackenzie.net/blog/foo?bar=buzz)
-- User-Agent (mostly to give us OS & Browser info, but it’s a complicated string like “Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36”)
+- User-Agent (mostly to give us OS & Browser info, but it’s a complicated string like `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36`)
 - IP Address (8.8.8.8)
 - Accept-Language (en-US,en;q=0.9)
 - Referrer

-I’ll create the image tag in my Hugo code, adding readily available info (title, type, and the relative canonical URL) as query string params, IP, Accept-Language, User-Agent, and URL can all come from the request.
+I’ll create the image tag in my Hugo code, adding readily available info (title, type, and the relative canonical URL) as query string params all at build time.
+IP, Accept-Language, User-Agent, and URL can all come from the request.
 Referrer is a problem though, as the request for the *page* will have received it, but the referrer for the image request will be the site page itself.
 We’ll come back to that in a moment, but with all of this figured out, I was ready to start planning the Azure side of the project.

 As I mentioned, the image URL will point at an Azure Function, which will extract all the info from above, turn it into a message, push it onto a Queue (for further processing), and return a transparent 1px image.
 I want this function to return as fast as possible, so I avoid doing any work on the data at this point, just grab it raw and push it to the queue.
 The function is triggered by a GET request, creates the request object, pushes it onto a Queue, and returns the 1px image.